Updated: 14th November 2019

 They also found that companies that published 16+ blog posts per month got almost 3.5X more traffic than companies that published between 0 to 4 monthly posts.

-Alternatively, you could publish fewer high-quality posts that are regularly updated to keep the information fresh and current.
+Alternatively, you send out a weekly newsletter with all the week’s updates or publish fewer high-quality posts that are regularly updated to keep the information fresh and current.

-Delete and redirect what Brian Dean calls “zombie posts” (posts that don’t get any traffic) in his video below and focus on updating the ones you do.
+Delete and redirect what Brian Dean calls “zombie posts” – posts that don’t get any traffic – and focus on updating the ones that do get traffic.

 Once you create your blog, stick to the same domain for as long as you continue to publish.